Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Drywall taping all seams with mesh or paper tape

-You must allow each coat of joint compound to dry completely before sanding.
-Prime all repaired areas with mold-resistant primer before applying your final paint coat.
+We allow each coat of joint compound to dry completely before sanding, and prime all repaired areas with mould-resistant primer before applying the final paint coat.

-Professional drywall mold restoration involves comprehensive remediation beyond basic repairs.
-Your restoration process addresses both visible damage and underlying moisture issues that caused the original problem.
+Professional drywall mould restoration involves comprehensive remediation beyond basic repairs.
+Our restoration process addresses both visible damage and underlying moisture issues that caused the original problem.

 Restoration begins with containment of the affected area using plastic sheeting and negative air pressure.
-This prevents mold spores from spreading to uncontaminated areas during work.
+This prevents mould spores from spreading to uncontaminated areas during work.

 Professional restoration includes: